Survival guide for dating a mono

 It's your life and your script to write.

-And personally I just want the freedom to make choices with as little hurt and mess and drama as possible, whether I happen to be doing mono, poly, or something in between, at any point in life.
-I want to feel safe in being honest, and I want to feel like me, or any of my partners, can renegotiate things at any time if we need to in order to be our true selves, and I think that it really can/should take a lifetime in figuring out what that means.
+Personally, I just want the freedom to make choices with as little hurt and mess and drama as possible, whether I happen to be doing mono, poly, or something in between, at any point in life.
+I want to feel safe in being honest, and I want to feel like me, or any of my partners, can renegotiate things at any time, if we need to in order to be our true selves.
+I think that it really can/should take a lifetime to figure out what that means.

 You do realize you've dug kinda deep to create a Zombie Thread that's been dead for FIVE YEARS, right?